monarc-project/ansible-ubuntu/README.md

     [monarc:vars]
     env_prefix=""

-The variable monarc\_sql\_password is the password for the SQL database on the BO
+The variable *monarc\_sql\_password* is the password for the SQL database on the BO.

-Then launch ansible:
+Finally, launch ansible:

     $ cd playbook/
     $ ansible-playbook -i ../inventory/ monarc.yaml --user ansible -k -K